It’s Time to Rethink the “an Aspirin-a-Day for Heart Health” Strategy

 Sodium and Potassium

-As you know, high blood pressure increases your risk for heart disease.
+As you know, high blood pressure increases your risk of heart disease.
 And if you have high blood pressure, your doctor has probably told you to cut back on salty foods.
 Reducing your sodium intake can help lower high blood pressure.

 What your doctor may not have told you is that a good balance of sodium and potassium can also help reduce blood pressure.
 The sodium/potassium ratio intake should be less than 1.
 Unfortunately, only 12 percent of the U.S. population has this adequate ratio.